derekpedersen/forget-me-please/README.md

 There are plans to make these values supplied via command line prompts, or ideally a self-hosted web interface but that day is not yet here.

+### debugging

+You can check the values of any tweet using the following link format: https://twitter.com/anyuser/status/{tweet-id}

 ## Facebook

 Only way to manage this is to just delete your account.